-Our contributions to the Cleveland Bakers and Teamsters Pension Fund exceeded 5% of the total contributions to the plan in the plan year ended December 31, 2015.
+Our contributions to the Cleveland Bakers and Teamsters Pension Fund exceeded 5% of the total contributions to the plan in the plan year ended December 31, 2016 .

-In addition to pension benefits provided under these two multiemployer plans, we also contribute amounts for health and welfare benefits that are defined by each plan.
+Under these two multiemployer plans, we also contribute amounts for health and welfare benefits that are defined by each plan.
 These benefits are not vested.
 The contributions required by our participation in these plans for each of the years ended June 30 were as follows:

-201 7 2016 2015 Multiemployer health and welfare plan contributions \$ 3,570 \$ 3,559 \$ 3,796
+2018 2017 2016 Multiemployer health and welfare plan contributions \$ 3,167 \$ 3,570 \$ 3,559

 We also began to make non-elective contributions for the union employees at our Bedford Heights, Ohio plant into a union-sponsored multiemployer 401(k) plan following our withdrawal from the underfunded Cleveland Bakers and Teamsters Pension Fund in 2017.
-Our 2017 contributions were \$0.8 million, including \$0.6 million to initially fund this 401(k) plan.
+Our contributions totaled \$0.7 million and \$0.8 million in 2018 and 2017, respectively, including \$0.6 million to initially fund this 401(k) plan in 2017.